felipeespic/matide/README.md

 * Proposing or asking for enhancements.
 * Proposing an implementation for the **variable explorer**, which is not included in the current version.
 Any of these can be discussed in the **Issues** section.
 You can create a personal fork, and then send a pull request.

+## FAQ

+- It just works with gnome-terminal, but not with Guake.
+Comment the "For gnome-terminal" lines and uncomment the "For Guake" lines at the end of the ./matide script.

+- How do I return to my original Sublime-Text configuration?
+Your can restore your original Sublime-Text config file which is stored in ~/.config/sublime-text-3/Packages/User/Preferences.sublime-settings_backup.